Where is Puglia Italy? Why should you visit there?

 Stone walls are hugely popular in the South as it’s farm country.

-The South is very different to the rest of Italy and is worth exploring.
+The South is very different from the rest of Italy and is worth exploring.
 I have not been to Puglia for ten years time to come back to my roots and see a very different Bari.